-6. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 8 below.
-However, if you would rather speak on the telephone about your complaint then please telephone the individual nominated under the Chambers Complaints Procedure to deal with complaints, the Chambers Director, Marie-Christine Willis.
-If the complaint is about the Chambers Director telephone one of the Heads of Chambers Nkumbe Ekaney KC and Andrew Norton KC.
+- 6. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 8 below.
+However, if you would rather speak on the telephone about your complaint then please telephone the Chambers Director Marie-Christine Willis.
+If the complaint is about the Chambers Director, telephone one of the Heads of Chambers Nkumbe Ekaney KC and Andrew Norton KC.
 The person you contact will make a note of the details of your complaint and what you would like to have done about it.
 They will discuss your concerns with you and aim to resolve them.
 If the matter is resolved they will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
-You may also wish to record the outcome of the telephone discussion in writing.

-7. If your complaint is not resolved on the telephone you will be invited to write to us about it so it can be investigated formally.
+You may also wish to record the outcome of the telephone discussion in writing. - 7.
+If your complaint is not resolved on the telephone you will be invited to write to us about it so it can be investigated formally.